loicmarie/playground-8maVaWFU/markdowns/introduction.md

 We've created a new type called "Bitboard" corresponding to a 64bits integer.
 * `board` variable represents all tiles on the board _(bit 1 = tile, bit 0 = empty)_
 * `position` variable represents current player tiles _(bit 1 = tile, bit 0 = empty)_

+> Hey, why do I need more variables ?

 In bitboard representation, sometimes we need **more than one bitboard** (we will see why later).
 In our case, the variable `position` has been added in complement.